 The CCRS gives each person a theological literacy and enables them to understand and contribute to the ethos of a Catholic school and other schools with a religious character.

 To obtain your certificate all eight modules have to be completed, (six theology and two specialist) each with up to ten hours lecture time and an assessment essay or presentation.
-The CCRS programme for all PGCE and BAITT students provides a pathway to enable you to complete the required six core and two specialist modules in one year and is offered via blended learning (face-to-face and online sessions).
+The CCRS programme at St Mary's provides a pathway to enable you to complete the required six core and two specialist modules in one year and is offered via blended learning (face-to-face and online sessions).

 Six core modules

 Two specialist modules

 - RE1: Teaching RE in a Catholic School